Alfresco/alfresco-docker-base-java/README.md

 # Alfresco Docker Base Java [![Build Status](https://img.shields.io/github/actions/workflow/status/Alfresco/alfresco-docker-base-java/main.yml?branch=master)](https://github.com/Alfresco/alfresco-docker-base-java/actions/workflows/main.yml)

-This repository contains the [Dockerfile](Dockerfile) used to create the base Java image based on Centos 7 that will be used by Alfresco engineering teams, other internal groups in the organization, customers and partners to create Java images from.
+This repository contains the [Dockerfile](Dockerfile) used to create the base Java image based on Centos 7, Rocky Linux 8 & Rocky Linux 9 that will be used by Alfresco engineering teams, other internal groups in the organization, customers and partners to create Java images from.

 Please be aware that:

-* `jdk` flavoured builds are provided only for development purposes and are not meant to be used in production, please use the lighter `jre` flavour.
 * we are providing jre images based on different OS but at the time of writing only `jre11-centos7` is passing security scan on our private quay.io.
 You can check for updated security scans results on the quay.io [image